eduardvercaemer/booter/README.md

 `step.asm` is a hello world, but it will print the characters one at a time, whenever a key is pressed, using `int 0x16,0`

+`echo.asm` will echo keyboard input to screen, until the `return` key is pressed, using the same `int`'s